 - Redear Sunfish

 - Bluegill Sunfish

 Fishing here, you’ll want to carry some nightcrawlers, power bait, small spinners salmon eggs, and flies.
 Overnight camping is also not allowed at this fishing spot.
 There are day areas in this park as well that contain some picnic tables, restrooms, and BBQs.
 Sunset Park Pond is re-stocked monthly with the exception of July.

 Located in Lorenzi Park in Northwest Las Vegas, this fishing pond is regulated by the City of Las Vegas.
 This is a small area to fish but is still worth mentioning.
 It is an urban fishery, about 3 acres and only 10 feet deep.

-This was the historic Twin Lakes that help found the city of Las Vegas and was renovated in the 1970s to be a deeper single surface pond.
+This was the historic Twin Lakes that helped found the city of Las Vegas and was renovated in the 1970s to be a deeper single-surface pond.
 The park added picnic areas and improved the landscaping in 2013.

 If you plan on fishing here, you may want to bring small spinners, Power Bait, salmon eggs, and a few flies to catch some good fish here.